fern-gossow/SpechtKL/README.md

 The `package` folder contains a working MAGMA package with the following files:
 - `spec` which is the file which tells MAGMA to install the files inside `SpechtKL`.
 - `sst.m` defines the new type SSTableau, which works very similar to the regular `Tableau`, which includes as an attribute the maximum value of the tableau.
 This is required when defining the evacuation operation.
 - `spechtkl.m` allows one to convert tableaux to Coxeter elements, calculate mu coefficients and hence determine the symmetric group representation with a given basis of standard tableaux.
-Everything is assumed to be specialised to $q=1$.
+All representations are assumed to be specialised to $q=1$.

+The `other` folder will contain currently in-development tools and MAGMA code for related computations.

 ## Installation